Wednesday, September 2, 2026

 • Identifying practical steps to move from pilot projects to scalable digital and AI solutions that deliver measurable value across North American mining operations.

-Gordana Slepcev Ashina Buddu Martin Bouchard Jahaida Batallanos
+Gordana Slepcev Ashina Buddu Jahaida Batallanos Dustin Caouette Farzi Yusufali

 Keynote: Responsible Digitalization & AI at Anglo American